toebeann/gib/README.md

     and click it.

-  - For games you typically launch with Spotlight, search for the game as usual in Spotlight, and when the game is highlighted in the drop-down, hold `⌘` until the icon changes to Finder.
-With `⌘` still held down, press `Enter`.
+  - For games you typically launch with Spotlight, search for the game as usual in Spotlight, and when the game is highlighted in the drop-down, hold `Command` until the icon changes to Finder.
+With `Command` still held down, press `Enter`.

 - You'll want a copy of BepInEx downloaded and unzipped in your Downloads folder.